 Instructions

-- After washing and draining the rice a third time, cover the rice again with water then stir in 1 TBS salt.
+- After washing and draining the rice a third time, cover the rice again with water then stir in 1 tablespoon salt.

 - In a small bowl mix hot water and saffron.
 Set aside for it to steep.

-- Fill a 5-quart non-stick pot with 8 cups water and 1 TBS salt.
+- Fill a 5-quart non-stick pot with 8 cups water and 1 tablespoon salt.
 Bring water to boil.

 - When the water has come to boil, pour out the water in the bowl containing the soaking rice.
 Add the wet rice to the boiling water.

-- When the water comes to boil again and the rice floats to the top of the pot (approx. 6 mins), pour the contents of the pot through a fine colander.
+- When the water comes to boil again and the rice floats to the top of the pot (approximately 6 minutes), pour the contents of the pot through a fine colander.
 You know your rice is ready to strain if you bite a rice kernel and the center is still uncooked.

 - Return the pot to the burner, set heat to medium and add olive oil.
 Arrange the potato slices onto the bottom of the pot in one single layer.